creativescala/creative-scala/book/src/pages/cycles/interpolation.md

 We can see that the curve more closely resembles a circle as we increase the number of points used to create it.

-We use the `PathElement.interpolatingSpline` method to interpolate a curve, producing a `List[PathElement]`.
+We use the `OpenPath.interpolatingSplice` or `ClosedPath.interpolatingSpline` method to interpolate a curve, producing a `List[PathElement]`.
 The method expects a `List[Point]`.
 These lists are types made of two parts.
 For example, `List[Point]` consists of